Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Ksenia Lykiianchuk

-Ksenia Lykiianchuk – Co-Founder, online community nashi.uk, Edmonton, AB
+Ksenia Lykiianchuk is the Co-Founder of the online community “nashi.uk” in Edmonton, AB

 Nonprofit Fundraising